tespkg/actions-cache/README.md

 # Note on release

 This project follows semantic versioning.
-Backward incompatible chagnes will increase major version.
+Backward incompatible changes will increase major version.

 There is also the `v1` compatible tag that's always pinned to the latest